shusseyIBM/iae-cli-create/externalhivemetastore.md

 }
 ```

-The script_path points to the url addressable location of the customization script (currently in this github project) that will be run once your cluster has been created.
-The script_params property has 5 values.
+To ensure that the bootstrap script does not need to be modified for each use, the MySQL database connection parameters are specified in the json `script_params` property here instead.
+This makes changes to the parameters simpler since the file is local to wherever you run the cluster creation command.
+It has the added benefit that credentials dont get stored in the URL addressable boostrap script file that could present security concerns.

+The `script_params` property has 5 values.
 The bootstrap script will assign these properties to the following variables.

 ```
 DB_USER_NAME=$1